 Catawba Master Naturalist Program

-If you are interested in the Catawba Master Naturalist program, please contact Sara Lee, [email protected] to be put on the 2018 class waiting list.
+If you are interested in the Catawba Master Naturalist program, please contact Dr. Michelle Evans, [email protected] to be added to the interested list for the Spring 2019 class.

 Join us for 12 fun weeks exploring the world around you through observation and hands-on, interactive learning in Fort Mill, SC and surrounding areas.
 Based on the Greenway, the Catawba Master Naturalist Program will be held Wednesdays, March 7-May 23, 2018 (May 30 rain date), from 9:30 am - 3:30 pm.

 About the Program